wtg/shuttletracker/CONTRIBUTING.md

 ## Communication

 ShuttleTracker uses Mattermost for communication.
 Join the Shuttle Tracker channel on https://chat.rcos.io.
+ShuttleTracker also uses Discord, our server can be found [here](https://discord.gg/CeNyCtg).

 ## Code of Conduct